pip-services/pip-services-docs/content/en/python/components/count/composite_counters.md

 linkTitle: "CompositeCounters"
 gitUrl: "https://github.com/pip-services3-python/pip-services3-components-python"
 description: >
-    Aggregates all counters from component references into a single.
+    Aggregates all counters from component references into a single one.

 ---